paolosalvatori/ServiceBusExplorer/README.md

 # Alternative Service Bus Management Tools
 Service Bus Explorer is only one of the management tools available for Azure Service Bus.

-Here are a couple of alternatives:
+Here are a couple of alternatives.
+We do not take responsibility for them though:

 - **Microsoft Azure Management Portal** _(SaaS, web based, extremely basic)_
 - **Serverless360** _(paid with free trial, SaaS, web based)_